bismahzafar-10/Mathematical-Analysis-of-Voting-Systems/README.md

 This repository contains the research, methodology, and conference poster for my project on the **Mathematical Analysis of Voting Systems**, which explores the application of mathematics to complex social choice issues.

-This work was officially accepted and presented as a **Poster Presentation** at the **Science Undergraduate Research Conference (SURC 2024)** at Azim Premji University.
+This work was officially accepted and presented as a **Poster Presentation** at the **Science Undergraduate Research Conference (SURC 2024)** at Azim Premji University, Bengaluru, India.

 ---